 Keep your washing machine clean and in good working condition with this simple trick: if you regularly wash in cold water, run the occasional very hot empty cycle, with just a bit of good-quality detergent in the dispenser, and it'll help keep scrud at bay.
 Also, ditch fabric softeners as they add to build-up.

-Recently there was a social media storm around using dishwashing tablets to clean your washing machine, with many people claiming it gave them miracle results.
+There have been various stories on social media around using dishwashing tablets to clean your washing machine, with many people claiming it gave them miracle results.

-Our white goods expert Ashley does some myth-busting: "This may work initially," he says.
+Our expert Ashley does some myth-busting: "This may work initially," he says.
 "But I wouldn't recommend it.

 "Washing machines aren't designed to deal with highly caustic dishwasher detergents, so doing this may damage seals and hoses over time – which could also void your consumer guarantee or warranty as the manufacturer may say you didn't follow proper instructions."